Coping Strategies and Defense Mechanisms: Basic and Intermediate Defenses

 An intermediate level of defense mechanisms (the "neurotic" mechanisms) are defined by a more ambivalent relationship with reality.
 Reality is recognized here to a larger extent, even if it is put off or avoided.

 - Displacement: An unacceptable feeling or thought about a person, place or thing is redirected towards a safer target.
 For example, it may feel unsafe to admit anger towards a parent, but it is perfectly safe to criticize the neighborhood he or she lives in.

 - Isolation/Intellectualization: Overwhelming feelings or thoughts about an event are handled by isolating their meaning from the feelings accompanying the meaning, and focusing on the meaning in isolation.
 For example, you cope with the recent death of a parent by reading about the grieving process.

 - Repression: A milder form of denial; You manage uncomfortable feelings and thoughts by avoiding thinking about them.
 You are able to admit that you feel a certain way (unlike in denial), but you can't think of what might have led up to that feeling, and don't really want to think about it anyway.

 - Reaction Formation: You react to uncomfortable, unacceptable feelings or ideas that you have (but aren't quite conscious of really), by forming the opposite opinion.
 For example; you unconsciously hate your parent, but your experience is to the contrary; you are only aware of loving feelings for your parent.

 To this historical list of intermediate, "neurotic" mechanisms, we can add a few modern ones as well:

-- Workaholism; where you avoid dealing with problems by burying yourself in work.
-Workaholism could be considered a form of Distraction (see below), but distraction is something you choose to do, and many workaholics don't perceive their devotion to the office as a choice so much as a duty.
+- Workaholism: where you avoid dealing with problems by burying yourself in work.
+Workaholism could be considered a form of distraction, but distraction is something you choose to do, and many workaholics don't perceive their devotion to the office as a choice so much as a duty.